ansu/Memory-Game/README.md

 ## Installation:
 1: Run Pod Update
 2: Open the xcworkspace file.
+3: Compile the project.

 ## Libary Used